website logo

 Running Gateway ST to host a static website

 You can also run a gateway to handle a bucket as a static website.
-Make sure to limit the access to the exposed buckets.
+Make sure to set Configuration options.

 Windows